-The Internal Auditor is available to receive and/or discuss University employee's assertions of employee misconduct.
+The Internal Auditor is available to receive and/or discuss University employee assertions of employee misconduct.
 Misconduct may be defined as:

-Improper governmental action - including gross waste of public resources, abuse of position or authority, and violation of policy or procedure, or,
+Improper governmental action - including gross waste of public resources, abuse of position or authority, and violation of policy or procedure

-Fraud - including loss of funds or property, misappropriation, suspected or known irregularities, or,
+Fraud - including loss of funds or property, misappropriation, suspected or known irregularities

-As described at State Whistleblower Act - if the employeee is concerned about potential workplace reprisals in the event of filing a complaint, it is advised to file a complaint through the Whistleblower Program Process.
+As described at State Whistleblower Act, if anemployeee is concerned about potential workplace reprisals in the event of filing a complaint, it is advised to file a complaint through the Whistleblower program process.

 Employees may also file a complaint with Internal Audit for any of the suspected improper conduct described above.
-If an employee is unsure on whether an activity constitutes improper conduct, he/she is strongly advised to contact Internal Audit prior to filing a claim.
-Discussing the issue with the Internal Auditor in order to determine whether there is a violation does not automatically initiate an investigation, audit, or contact of supervisors.
+If an employee is unsure if an activity constitutes improper conduct, he/she is strongly advised to contact Internal Audit prior to filing a claim.
+Discussing the issue with an internal auditor in order to determine whether there is a violation does not automatically initiate an investigation, audit, or contact of supervisors.

 If it is determined or there is substantial reason to suspect improper conduct, an employee may download and complete a Claim of Employee Misconduct Form.
 It is important to provide as much detail information as possible in order to ensure a timely, thorough investigation.

-When a claim is received by Internal Audit, a case number will be assigned and the following activity is initiated:
+When a claim is received by Internal Audit, a case number is assigned and the following activity is initiated:

 A preliminary inquiry is performed to determine if an irregularity has occurred, the potential magnitude of the activity, the individuals involved, and if evidence is sufficient to support further investigation.

-A memo of engagement will be prepared and sent to the appropriate University officials when it is determined an investigation is necessary.
-This memo is a notice of intent to audit and purpose of the investigation.
+A memo of engagement is prepared and sent to the appropriate University officials when it is determined an investigation is necessary.
+This memo is a notice of intent to audit and outlines the purpose of the investigation.

-During the investigation, the Internal Auditor is to be provided full access to examine, copy, and/or remove records or portion of the contents of files, desks, cabinets and other storage facilities located on the premises ( BPPM 30.12).
+During the investigation, the internal auditor is to be provided full access to examine, copy, and/or remove records or portion of the contents of files, desks, cabinets and other storage facilities located on the premises, (see BPPM 30.12).

-At the conclusion of the investigation, a report will be issued to the appropriate University officials.
+At the conclusion of the investigation, a report is issued to the appropriate University officials.
 If the employee filing the Claim of Misconduct has provided a name and contact, he/she will also receive a copy of the report.

-Note that once a report has been issued to appropriate officials, the investigation working papers and the report are public documents, thus, subject to Public Records Request.
+Note that once a report has been issued to appropriate officials, the investigation working papers and the report are public documents and subject to a Public Records Request.